Julia Morgan: Hearst projects

-Julia Morgan’s involvement with the Hearst family went on for three generations.
-Her first architecturally related project was commissioned by the family in 1902, when she returned from the Ecole.
-Her first commission by the family was Phoebe Apperson Hearst's Hacienda at Pleasanton.
-Morgan's most famous patron was the newspaper magnate and antiquities collector William Randolph Hearst, who had been introduced to Morgan by his mother Phoebe Apperson Hearst, the chief patron of the University of California at Berkeley.
-It is believed that this introduction led to Morgan's first downstate commission by Hearst for the design of the Los Angeles Examiner Building (circa 1914), a Mission revival style project that included contributions by Los Angeles architects William J. Dodd and J. Martyn Haenkel.
-It is located at the southwest corner of Broadway and 11th Streets on a city block in Downtown Los Angeles, awaiting adaptive reuse.
+Julia Morgan’s involvement with the Hearst family continued for three generations.
+Her first project was commissioned by the family in 1902, when she returned from the École: Phoebe Hearst's Hacienda at Pleasanton.
+Morgan's most famous patron was Phoebe Hearst's son, the newspaper magnate and antiquities collector William Randolph Hearst, who had been introduced to Morgan by his mother, the chief patron of Morgan's alma mater, the University of California at Berkeley.
+It is believed that this introduction led to Morgan's first downstate commission, by the younger Hearst, for the design of the Los Angeles Examiner Building (circa 1914), a Mission revival style project that included contributions by Los Angeles architects William J. Dodd and J. Martyn Haenkel.
+It is located at the southwest corner of Broadway and 11th Street on a city block in Downtown Los Angeles.
+After the Examiner closed in 1989, the building was listed on the National Register of Historic Places over the objections of the Hearst Corporation, which was exploring demolition.
+A 2016 rehabilitation project resulted in the building becoming a site for multiple commercial tenants, notably Arizona State University in 2021.

-In 1919, Hearst selected Morgan as the architect for La Cuesta Encantada, better known as Hearst Castle, which was built atop the family campsite overlooking San Simeon Harbor.
+In 1919, Hearst selected Morgan as the architect for La Cuesta Encantada, better known as Hearst Castle, which was built atop the family campsite overlooking San Simeon, in San Luis Obispo County.
 Morgan employed tiles, designing many of them herself, from California Faience.

-The project proved to be her largest and most complex, as Hearst's vision for his estate grew ever grander over the decades of planning and construction.
+The Hearst Castle project proved to be Morgan's largest and most complex, as Hearst's vision for his estate grew ever grander over the decades of planning and construction.
 The project included The Hacienda, a residence–private guest house complex built in hybrid Mission Revival, Spanish Colonial Revival (working with Hispanic experts Mildred Stapley and Arthur Byne), and Moorish Revival styles.
 It was located a day's horseback ride inland from Hearst Castle, next to the Mission San Antonio de Padua near Jolon, California.
-Her work on 'the Castle' and San Simeon Ranch continued until 1947, ended only by Hearst's declining health.
+Morgan's work on 'the Castle' and San Simeon Ranch continued until 1947, ended only by Hearst's declining health.

-Morgan became William Randolph Hearst's principal architect, producing the designs for dozens of buildings, such as Phoebe Apperson Hearst's Wyntoon, which he inherited.
-The estate includes a castle and "Bavarian village" of four villas, all on 50000 acre of forest reserve that includes the McCloud River near Mount Shasta in Northern California.
-She also did studio and site work for the uncompleted Babicora, Hearst's 1625000 acre Chihuahua, Mexico, cattle rancho and retreat.
+Morgan became William Randolph Hearst's principal architect, producing the designs for dozens of buildings, such as Phoebe Apperson Hearst's Wyntoon, which her son inherited.
+The estate includes a castle and "Bavarian village" of four villas, all on 50000 acre of forest reserve along the McCloud River near Mount Shasta in Northern California.
+Morgan also did studio and site work for the uncompleted Babicora, Hearst's 1625000 acre Chihuahua, Mexico, cattle rancho and retreat.